MetaArchive/digcom/README.md

 # digcom
 ## Overview
 A helpful script to identify LOCKSS Archival Units for Digital Commons collections.
+The script prints a list of all archival unit parameters and ids for a given collection for reference and import into a LOCKSS Title DB.

 ## Usage
 $ ./digcom.py -h